-These versions of Product Ownership lead to different variants (or strains) of Scrum, which we refer to as Scrum_P, Scrum_G, and Scrum_H, where the subscripts 'refer to' a primary source for the variant.
-Each of them was created because of different 'forces' in the Organization.
-We will give a brief overview of each, but first let me tell you a simple story about Scrum... what most people would accept as a solid, high-level, description of Scrum.
+Each of these descriptions of Scrum was created because of different 'forces' in the Organizations their authors were familiar with.
+We will give a brief overview of each description, but first let me tell you a simple story about Scrum... what most people would accept as a solid, high-level, description of Scrum.